UK finance minister Javid says he is

-British finance minister Sajid Javid said he was "turning the page on austerity" as he outlined spending increases which are widely seen part of a push for an early election by Prime Minister Boris Johnson to break the country's Brexit impasse.
-"A new economic era needs a new economic plan and today we lay the foundations with the fastest increase in day-to-day spending in 15 years," Javid said in parliament on Wednesday.
+British finance minister Sajid Javid said he was "turning the page on austerity" as he promised the biggest spending increases in 15 years, a move widely seen as part of Prime Minister Boris Johnson's push for an election to break the Brexit impasse.

+"After a decade of recovery from Labour's great recession, we are turning the page on austerity and beginning a new decade of renewal," Javid said in parliament on Wednesday, taking aim at the opposition Labour Party.
+Day-to-day spending would rise by 4.1% above inflation in the next financial year, the first after Britain's scheduled departure from the European Union on Oct.
+31, he said.

 He has a bit of room to increase borrowing to fund his planned spending increases because Britain has cut its budget deficit from almost 10% of the gross domestic product in 2010 to just over 1% now.
 But analysts have warned that he could end up weakening Britain's budget credibility by making big spending pledges at a time when the economy is at risk of recession and the outcome of Brexit remains so unclear.

+"In the absence of offsetting tax rises, it is touch-and-go whether Sajid Javid will breach his current fiscal rules," the Institute for Fiscal Studies think-tank said.
+The IFS also said the 4.1% real increase in day-to-day spending was only enough to reverse about two-thirds of real cuts made since 2010.

-Johnson is pushing for an early election to resolve the parliamentary impasse over Brexit.
-On Tuesday, lawmakers moved ahead with a plan to frustrate him by forcing the government to seek a delay to Britain's exit from the European Union.
+Prime Minister Johnson is pushing for an early election to resolve the parliamentary impasse over Brexit.
+On Tuesday, lawmakers moved ahead with a plan to frustrate him by forcing the government to seek a delay to Britain's exit from the EU.

 In his spending speech, Javid said he would review Britain's fiscal rules ahead of a longer-term tax-and-spending budget statement later this year.
 Those rules, drawn up by Javid's predecessor Philip Hammond, require the government to keep public borrowing below 2% of gross domestic product and to bring down debt as a share of economic output each year.